 Whenever I have used this, it has been for getting from Fort William to Inverness apart from a time when I went from Inverness to Urquhart Castle and back.
 Between all the services, there is a good spread of services throughout the day along the length of the Great Glen, which is handy given the outdoor activity possibilities around there.
 Connections linking Fort William with Oban are possible on service 918 too.

-Between Glasgow and Inverary, its route is identical to the 926 so the same comments apply.
-Beyond Inverary, it calls at Dalmally and Taynuilt, allowing to get to the likes of Ben Cruachan, Glen Orchy and Loch Etive.
+Between Glasgow and Inveraray, its route is identical to the 926 so the same comments apply.
+Beyond Inveraray, it calls at Dalmally and Taynuilt, allowing to get to the likes of Ben Cruachan, Glen Orchy and Loch Etive.
 Oban’s being a gateway to islands like Mull make the route even more valuable.
-As per the 926, the same comments about timings at intermediate stops apply and it’s good to see that the bus war that also affected this route has come to a satisfactory end with WCM operating things as they did before.
+As per the 926, the same comments about timings at intermediate stops apply, and it’s good to see that the bus war that also affected this route has come to a satisfactory end with WCM operating things as they did before.

 The introduction of what became known as the “Saltire Cross” to Scottish Citylink and Megabus route diagrams following the institution of the joint venture between the two companies not only resulted in changes to the way the services were operated but also aroused the concern of the Competition Commission.
 The result of that attention was that Parks of Hamilton bought out some of the services to operate under their name, though they still work side by side with Citylink/Megabus.